GOES-NEWS last update 10 September 2013

-(nominal 5-years operational design life for Loral's GOES-I/M satellites, 7-years for Boeing's GOES-N/P satellites, and 10-years for Lockheed-Martin's GOES-R/U satellites)
+The nominal operational design life was 5-years for Loral's GOES-I/M satellites, 7-years for Boeing's GOES-N/P satellites, and 10-years for Lockheed-Martin's GOES-R/U satellites.

 GOES-K (GOES-10) was launched in April 1997, well before GOES-I/J's expected end-of-life, in order to get a spare satellite safely on-orbit.